 Photo-BurcinIkiz copy 2.jpg

-Additionally, Burcin serves on the Scientific Advisory Boards of several international organizations, including the Climate Cares Centre in the UK and the Climate Clinic in Turkey.
+I advise the Council on Foreign Relations on climate change adaptation and U.S. foreign policy on global health.
+I also serve on the scientific advisory boards of several international organizations, including the Climate Cares Centre in the UK and the Climate Clinic in Turkey.

-Burcin earned her B.Sc. in Biomedical Computation from Stanford University and her Ph.D. in Neurobiology from Columbia University.
-She holds two patents from her postdoctoral work and was awarded the Brunie Prize in Neural Stem Cell Research for her doctoral project.
+I earned my B.Sc. in Biomedical Computation from Stanford University and my Ph.D. in Neurobiology from Columbia University.
+I hold two patents from my postdoctoral work and was awarded the Brunie Prize for my doctoral project.
+I have also participated in Columbia University’s Narrative Medicine and On Deck’s Writer Fellowship programs.

-Outside of her professional life, Burcin likes to dance, photograph, and spend time in nature with her family.
-In 2019, she completed a six-month artist residency at Ten Women Gallery in Santa Monica.
-She lives in Los Angeles with her husband, three children, and puppy.
+Outside my professional pursuits, I enjoy running, photography, and spending time in nature with my family.
+In 2019, I completed a six-month artist residency at Ten Women Gallery in Santa Monica.
+I live in Los Angeles with my husband, three children, and a puppy.

 I have no special talent.
 I am only passionately curious.